Kcraft059/Kcraft059/README.md

 ```
 > Yeah… on the moment I thought this would look good… Yeah strange profile for a strange person…

-Anyway, I'm Camille, I also go by `Kcraft⁰⁵⁹` online, I'm a french high-school student which codes in their free time.
+Anyway, I'm Camille, I also go by `Kcraft⁰⁵⁹` online, I'm a french high-school student who codes in their free time.
 My english isn't perfect, but I love practicing it as much as I love talking to people.</br>
-I'm open to all kind of technologies, I'm more interested in low-level programming for now.
+I'm open to all kinds of technologies, I'm more interested in low-level programming for now.
 I use macOS (because it's unix-like) in combination with Nix-Darwin to fully configure my system in a reproducible way.

 ## My Journey
 **But let's start at the beginning of my journey, shall we ?**